-For the 8th year Gators Student-Athletes volunteered their weekend at the Climb for Cancer field day event.
+For the 9th consecutive year Gators Student-Athletes volunteered their weekend at the Climb for Cancer field day event.
 The morning began with breakfast and introductions.
-Over 120 student-athletes joined the camp participants in enjoying basketball, soccer, football, volleyball, and dance drills.
+Over 240 student-athletes joined the camp participants in enjoying basketball, soccer, football, volleyball, and dance drills.
 At the conclusion of the event student-athletes and participants gathered for autographs and pizza.

 Climb for Cancer is a non-profit organization that sponsors children whom have fought or are fighting cancer and gives them the opportunity to participate in a sports clinic.
-Participants and their families were able to meet student-athletes and use the University Athletic Association’s facilities through the partnership formed with the Office of Student Life and UAA Departments.
+Participants and their families were able to meet student-athletes and use the University Athletic Association’s facilities through the partnership formed with the Otis Hawkins Center for Academic and Personal Excellence and UAA Departments.

 Miracle on Main Street

-Gator Tracks in its 13th year remains as one of the Athletic Associations biggest events during the Fall Semester.
+Gator Tracks - in its 14th year – remains as one of the University Athletic Association’s biggest events during the Fall Semester.
 Gator Tracks provides shoes for students in seven schools in Alachua County on free or reduced lunch.
-Starting November 15th student-athletes, staff, coaches, and administration from the UAA began to collect school age shoes, socks, and monetary donations.
+Starting November 3rd student-athletes, staff, coaches, and administration from the UAA began to collect school age shoes, socks, and monetary donations.

-Over the 2 weeks, more than 4,500 dollars and over 75 shoes were collected.
-Office of Student Life staff ventured to local shoe stores to purchase shoes and socks with the donated money.
+At the beginning of December Hawkins Center staff ventured to local shoe stores to purchase shoes and socks with the donated money.
 After all of the shoes were collected, a Wrapping Party was planned for the student-athletes.
-On December 3rd the Office of Student Life hosted the wrapping party in order to wrap and organize all 450 pairs of shoes preparing them for the deliveries beginning December 5th.
+On December 9th the Hawkins Center hosted SAAC’s annual wrapping party in order to wrap and organize all 450 pairs of shoes preparing them for the deliveries beginning December 11th.

-Each school day from December 5th to December 13th a group of Gator Student-Athletes met at the Office of Student Life to deliver shoes to one of the seven schools.
+Each school day from December 11th to December 19th a group of Gator Student-Athletes met at the Hawkins Center to deliver shoes to one of the seven schools.
 At the school, student-athletes organized the shoes by class for distribution.
 Each class was greeted by Gator student-athletes who presented them with socks and shoes that were to be unwrapped and tried on.

-Gator Move is an initiative for gator student-athletes to help educate and encourage healthy lifestyles for young children in the community.
-This fall the program has had great success at its first elementary school with over 65 different student-athlete volunteers, in its inaugural season.
-What sets the Gator Move Initiative apart from other SEC schools’ move programs is that Gator Move went into one elementary school every Monday and Wednesday morning from 7:00am - 8:00am, during the 2013-2014 school year.
+Gator Move is an initiative for Gator student-athletes to help educate and encourage healthy lifestyles for young children in the community.
+This fall the program has had great success at its first elementary school with over 55 different student-athlete volunteers, in its inaugural season.
+What sets the Gator Move Initiative apart from other SEC schools’ move programs is that Gator Move went into one elementary school every Monday and Wednesday morning from 6:45am - 8:00am, during the 2014-2015 school year.